Schools: Friends 22 Dromore 0

 Friends then stretched their advantage further after a poor clearance kick from Dromore bounced into the arms of try scorer McEwen who broke through the Dromore defence to score his second of the match.
 The conversion was successful making the score 17 – 0.

 As the game was coming to a close, Friends got themselves another try.
-A great scrum from the Friends pack forced the turnover and quick hands from the backs allowed out half Joe Anderson to score in the corner to wrap up the game.
+A great scrum from the Friends pack forced the turnover and quick hands from the backs allowed out half to score in the corner to wrap up the game.
 The conversion was missed meaning the final score was 22-0 to Friends

 Report and photo credit – Samuel Stevenson Photography